shoobyban/sshman/README.md

 In theory stable and staging will make sense on bigger systems, so we could just have two states.

 I'm planning to have a Refresh (read state) and a Publish button / command.

+### Edit multiple items
+with checkboxes (removing them from master for now) when multiple items are selected an "Edit Selected" button will appear (implemented) by
+Add {itemtype} button.
+The editor will display [ _multiple values_ ] value for non-uniform values, as soon as editing is made (after save) these values will be updated for every edited item.

 ## Mentions